AdguardTeam/AdGuardHome/README.md

 You might have seen that [CoreDNS](https://coredns.io) was mentioned here before — we've stopped using it in AdGuardHome.
 While we still use it on our servers for [AdGuard DNS](https://adguard.com/adguard-dns/overview.html) service, it seemed like an overkill for Home as it impeded with Home features that we plan to implement.

 For a full list of all node.js packages in use, please take a look at [client/package.json](https://github.com/AdguardTeam/AdGuardHome/blob/master/client/package.json) file.

+<a id="privacy"></a>
+## Privacy

+Our main idea is that you are the one, who should be in control of your data.
+So it is only natural, that AdGuard Home does not collect any usage statistics, and does not use any web services unless you configure it to do so.
+Full policy with every bit that _could in theory be_ sent by AdGuard Home is available [here](https://adguard.com/en/privacy/home.html).